 What are the impacts of volcanic activity on people, infrastructure, and natural resources?
-Spend a week in central Oregon exploring Cascade volcanoes and answering these questions.
+This 2-week online course with a focus on the central Oregon Cascades will answer these questions.
 Learn how and why volcanoes erupt, where they exist on the planet, and how we monitor them for signs of activity.
 Gain an appreciation for the impacts of volcanic activity on human history, and the risks and benefits of living in close proximity to potentially active volcanoes.

 Slideshow from past courses:

 ***Due to COVID-19, this course will meet online and will feature virtual field trips to central Oregon volcanoes.

 Normally this course is taught as a field class based in central Oregon, with daily field trips to volcanoes in the Cascade.
 The Course Highlights listed below are a sample of field trips from past courses.
 The Summer 2020 version of this course will feature virtual field trips to these locations, to be completed online.

 Sample of field trips from past courses:

 During our week in central Oregon, we will ride the summer chairlift up Mt.
 Bachelor for a 360° view of the geology of the Cascades.
 We will visit some of the youngest lava flows in Oregon at Newberry National Volcanic Monument, and learn about the processes that created these volcanic deposits.
 We will tour lava tube caves, visit rivers that have cut deep channels through lava flows, and explore lakes that were created by volcanic activity.